vnijs/radiant/README.md

 # Data Analysis Menu in Shiny

 This is a data-analysis menu for R using [shiny](http://www.rstudio.com/shiny/).
-If you would like to see the app in action please visit Rstudio's Glimmer at [http://glimmer.rstudio.com/mostlyhrmls/damshiny/](http://glimmer.rstudio.com/mostlyhrmls/damshiny/)
+If you would like to see the app in action please visit Rstudio's Glimmer-server at [http://glimmer.rstudio.com/mostlyhrmls/damshiny/](http://glimmer.rstudio.com/mostlyhrmls/damshiny/)

 ## Todo:
 - Additional tools (e.g., factor, conjoint)